Hanekleiv Tunnel: 2006 incident

-The police department of Southern Buskerud was tasked with investigating the avalanche.
+The Southern Buskerud Police District was tasked with investigating the collapse.
 Neighbors close to the tunnel reported having noticed slight tremors and rumbles.
 Worries about the tunnel's safety had surfaced already during construction in 1997, when construction on the tunnel was halted so that additional security measures could be implemented.

-May 28, 2007 incident
+2007 incident

 During repair work on 28 May 2007, two workers who were repairing and securing the tunnel sustained light injuries in a second incident.
-An unknown amount of concrete from the original securing of the tunnel fell over the workers.
+An unknown amount of concrete from the original securing of the tunnel fell over on the workers.
 Statens Vegvesen rejects that this was a new collapse of the tunnel, declaring the episode to be a work accident.

-Fallout
+Investigation and repair

-The investigation uncovered serious shortcomings in the security of tunnels throughout Vestfold, not only the Hanekleiv Tunnel.
+The investigation uncovered serious shortcomings in the safety of tunnels throughout Vestfold, not only the Hanekleiv Tunnel.
 Several other tunnels near the Hanekleiv tunnel were deemed to be safety risks, and had to be closed for further investigations and securing.
 The Progress Party demanded that the director of the Norwegian Directorate of Public Roads, Olav Søfteland, resign as a result.